Visualizing high-dimensional loss landscapes with Hessian directions: Applications to neural networks

-Figure~\ref{fig:resnet_56} shows the two-dimensional projections of the loss function around a local critical point.
+Figure~\ref{fig:resnet_56} shows the two-dimensional projections of the loss function (cross entropy loss) around a local critical point.
 The smallest and largest eigenvalues are $-16.4$ and $5007.9$, respectively.
-This means that the found critical point is a saddle with a negative curvature that is more than two orders of magnitude smaller than the positive curvature at that point.
+This means that the found critical point is a saddle with a maximum negative curvature that is more than two orders of magnitude smaller than the maximum positive curvature at that point.
 The saddle point is clearly visible in Figure~\ref{fig:resnet_56}(a,c).
 We observe in the zoomed inset in Figure~\ref{fig:resnet_56}(c) that the loss decreases along the negative $\beta$-axis.

 If random directions are used, the corresponding projections indicate that the optimizer converged to a local minimum and not to a saddle point [Figure~\ref{fig:resnet_56}(b,d)].
 Overall, the ResNet-56 visualizations that we show in Figure~\ref{fig:resnet_56} exhibit structural similarities to those that we generated using the simple loss model \eqref{eq:loss_asymmetric} [Figure~\ref{fig:loss_projection}(d)].